aws-neuron/aws-neuron-sdk/neuron-runtime/nrt-configurable-parameters.rst

      - Number of NeuronCores required by the process.
      - Integer
      - A value from 1 to Max NeuronCore in the system.
-     - 0, which is interpretted as "all"
+     - 0, which is interpreted as "all"
      - 2.0+
    * - ``NEURON_RT_LOG_LOCATION``
      - Runtime log location